logto-io/docs/docs/docs/recipes/rbac/manage-permissions-and-roles.md

 1. Keep in mind that while it is technically possible to create a role _without_ permissions or users assigned, it is not recommended to create too many empty roles.
 This will disrupt the harmony of role management and render the RBAC system ineffective.
 2. Permissions are grouped by API in the selector, allowing you to add them in bulk or select them individually.
 The selected permissions will be displayed on the right side.
 3. A new role has two available types: "User role" or "Machine-to-machine app role".
+   1. **User role**: User role is a type of role only assignable to users.
+It can include permissions from your own API resources.
+   2. **Machine-to-machine role**: M2M role is a type of role only assignable to machine-to-machine apps.
+It can include both your own API permissions and Logto Management API permissions.
+Machine-to-machine role is usually used to protect your machine-to-machine authentication.
+Such as accessing Logto management API or your own API resources.

 :::note
-Machine-to-machine app roles are available from Logto v1.10.0.
+Machine-to-machine app roles are available since Logto v1.10.0.
 :::

 ![Create role](assets/create-role.webp)